 I remember plugging in my debt and assets into a net worth calculator and feeling sick when looking at the large red negative number and the graph of my net worth.
 That feeling is what keeps me focused and motivated, despite any curveballs that may slow my course.
 I know the negative feeling of having such a large amount of student loan debt and I want to have the feeling of not having that debt.

-Student loan debt has affected every facet of my financial life.
-It impacted my decision to transfer to another school, and now impacts the amount of money I can commit to savings, how much I can spend on housing, my decision to keep an old paid-off car, the size of mortgage I can qualify for… This, of course, is not a complaint, but rather, just the reality of student loan debt for me.
-That weight has been reduced by just about $37,000 and I keep working towards paying off my remaining debt.
+Student loan debt affects every facet of my financial life.
+It impacted my decision to transfer to another school.
+Now it impacts the amount of money I can commit to savings, how much I can spend on housing, my decision to keep an old paid-off car, the size of the mortgage I can qualify for.
+This, of course, is not a complaint, but rather, just the reality of student loan debt for me.
+That weight has been reduced by just about $37,000 and I am working towards paying off my remaining debt.

-Tell us more about your passion for helping Caribbean Millennials with their money?
+Tell us more about your passion for Millennials with their money?

-This is another way that my experience with student loans has affected me.
-I have always been interested in personal finance and became obsessed with trying to understand student loans.
+Personal finance has always been of interest to me and I became obsessed with trying to understand student loans.
 I wanted to know what the best ways to pay them off were, and the responsibilities of the banks to student loan borrowers in the U.S.

-I read the promissory notes for my Federal student loans, line by line, and actually took notes during the student loan exit counseling session.
-I was so grateful that there was so much information available about managing student loans in the U.S and I was grateful to find it.
+I read the promissory notes for my federal student loans, line by line, and actually took notes during the student loan exit counseling session.
+There was so much information available about managing student loans in the U.S and I was grateful to find it.

 All this, after you have paid international phone rates to talk to a Bank representative.
 Living in the U.S. and trying to get accurate information on your student loan account in the Caribbean is quite a feat.
 Stories, like this one, where a borrower receives conflicting information, are far too common.
 Even borrowers who live in the Caribbean have had issues with getting accurate and comprehensive information about their student loans.